Piano Sonata No. 31 (Beethoven)

 The Piano Sonata No. 31 in A♭ major, Op.
 110, by Ludwig van Beethoven was composed in 1821 and published in 1822.
 It is the middle piano sonata in the group of three (Opp.
 109, 110, and 111) that he wrote between 1820 and 1822, and is the penultimate of his piano sonatas.
 Though the sonata was commissioned in 1820, Beethoven did not begin work on Op.
 110 until the latter half of 1821, and final revisions were completed in early 1822.
 The delay was due to factors such as Beethoven's work on the Missa solemnis and his deteriorating health.
 The original edition was published by Schlesinger in Paris and Berlin in 1822 without dedication, and an English edition was published by Muzio Clementi in 1823.

 The work is in three movements.
 The Moderato first movement follows a typical sonata form with an expressive and cantabile opening theme.
 The Allegro second movement begins with a terse but humorous scherzo, which Martin Cooper believes is based on two folk songs, followed by a trio section.
 The last movement comprises multiple contrasting sections: a slow introductory recitative, an arioso dolente, a fugue, a return of the arioso, and a second fugue that builds to a passionate and heroic conclusion.
 William Kinderman finds parallels between the last movement's fugue and other late works by Beethoven, such as the fughetta in the Diabelli Variations and sections of the Missa solemnis, and Adolf Bernhard Marx favourably compares the fugue to those of Bach and Handel.
 The sonata is the subject of musical analyses including studies by Donald Tovey, Denis Matthews, Heinrich Schenker, and Charles Rosen.
-It has been recorded by pianists such as Artur Schnabel, Glenn Gould, and Alfred Brendel.
+It has been recorded by pianists such as Artur Schnabel, Glenn Gould, Alfred Brendel and Hélène Grimaud.